florianeckerstorfer/florian.ec/src/blog/2020-10-25-firefox-source-code-pro-color/index.md

 ---
-permalink: blog/firefox-source-code-pro-color/
+permalink: blog/firefox-source-code-pro-colour/
-title: Firefox cannot render Source Code Pro in color
+title: Firefox cannot render Source Code Pro in colour
 date: 2020-10-25
 category: Development
-tags: [firefox, source code pro]
+tags: [firefox, source code pro, browser bug]
-description: Firefox cannot render text that uses the font Source Code Pro in color.
-In this article I'm going to show how to fix this bug.
+description: Firefox cannot render text that uses the font Source Code Pro in colour.
+In this article I'm going to show how to fix this bug by subsetting Source Code Pro.
 ---
 Yesterday I encountered a weird bug where the code examples on this website are always black in Firefox.
 This is a problem since black text on a dark grey background is basically unreadable.